peteamiri/Tutorials/SalesForce/CertNote2.md

 Sales Cloud Applications - 9%

 Leads: Not a customer yet but person / org / company that is interested in working with your company
-1. First search Salesforce to see if lead has already been created
+1. First search SalesForce to see if lead has already been created
 2. Add lead manually to create new lead
 3. Import wizard for leads (under lead tab) or data management | Import leads (<= 50,000)
 4. Web to lead